2020 European Women's Handball Championship

 The 2020 European Women's Handball Championship was held from 3 to 20 December 2020.
 The games were played in Herning and Kolding, Denmark.

 Originally, this tournament would be held with 2 host countries: Norway and Denmark.
 However, lacking some time for the beginning, Norway renounced the right to seat, respecting the local legislation about the COVID-19 pandemic.

-The tournament was also be one of the qualification events for the 2021 World Women's Handball Championship.
-It was also be played behind closed doors due to the pandemic.
+The tournament was also one of the qualification events for the 2021 World Women's Handball Championship.
+It was also played behind closed doors due to the pandemic.

 Norway won the tournament for the eighth time after defeating France in the final.
 Croatia won the third place game to capture their first ever medal.